Table of Contents

 For example, the GREAT Scholarship offers aid to students specifically from Bangladesh, China, Egypt, Ghana, and a few other such countries.

-The UK is well connected to some of the most beautiful countries in the world, like Paris, Spain, Germany, Italy. etc. AND you can use your student pass to travel cheaply!
+The UK is well connected to some of the most beautiful countries in the world, like Paris, Spain, Germany, and Italy. etc. And you can use your student pass to travel cheaply!

 Free health benefits